armaanchowfin/WebServerMF/readme.md

 - Methods implemented for chat handshake, file download/upload authentication.
 Can be made more featureful by adding encryption.

 ### Threads setup:

-On intialisation, server and client create their own working directories.
 Server process listens for a connect request at the specified port, and spawns a new ```clienthandler``` thread to handle communication with the connected client.
 Each client process, on initialisation spawns 2 threads: ```serverresponsehandler``` and ```clientinputhandler```.
 - ```serverresponsehandler``` implements an FSM based on certain ```packet``` flags.
 Used for chat authentication at present.